Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 For the last ten years or so, my work has focused on interface design for highly technical and often nuanced things, across a variety of domains.
 I've learned a lot of things through this work, but perhaps the most important is: when you are designing for practitioners, _you need to listen to the people doing the work_.
 So we talked to a small handful of people doing moderation work at a variety of scales and contexts: instances large & small, people moderating discord servers, people doing trust & safety work professionaly at scale.

 This article is a summary of what we've learned through our interviews, and focuses on the areas where the tooling for people doing moderation work could be improved, and what obstacles are involved to someone seeking to improve that tooling.
-I have some basic recommendations which people developing server software could implment to help their moderation tooling, but I'm still a ways off from having cohesive designs.
+I have some basic ideas from which people developing server software could use to help their moderation tooling, but I'm still a ways off from having cohesive designs.
 We feel these learnings are worth sharing with others doing similar work in the fediverse.

-- Glossary

 # Context is Social, Context is Information